 Mitchell’s Landing (the more attractive of the two) does fill up on warm winter weekends.
-Pinecrest has 10 sites; Mitchell’s Landing has 15.
-Each has a picnic table and fire ring.
+It costs $24 a night and is open to RVs.

-The campgrounds are located along the paved section on the eastern section of Loop Road and so would be accessible to RVs.
+The campgrounds are located along the paved section on the eastern section of Loop Road.

 Links to help you explore area around Loop Road: